Common Buckeye Encounter at Sequoyah National Wildlife Refuge

 Did you know Oklahoma boasts over 170 butterfly species?
 The Common Buckeye is one of the most widespread, easily identified by its medium size (wingspan of 1 5/8 – 2 3/4 inches) and those prominent eyespots on its wings.
 Interestingly, their behavior differs between genders.
 Males tend to perch on low-lying plants or bare ground, keeping a watchful eye for females.
 They’ll occasionally take flight to patrol their territory or chase off other insects.
 Females, on the other hand, are busy laying eggs, placing them one at a time on leaf buds or the upper sides of leaves from plants in the snapdragon, plantain, and acanthus families.

 Here in eastern Oklahoma, we typically see two to three broods of Common Buckeyes flitting about between May and October.
-They’re drawn to nectar-rich flowers like asters, chickory, and sunflowers, making them frequent visitors to open, sunny areas with low vegetation and some patches of bare ground.
+They feed on nectar-rich flowers like asters, chicory, and sunflowers.
+These butterflies often visit open, sunny areas with low vegetation and patches of bare ground.

 While Common Buckeyes are permanent residents in the southern United States, they’re known to be migratory butterflies.
 In late spring and summer, they embark on a journey northward, temporarily colonizing regions like Oklahoma.
 Come fall, they feel the chill and instinctively migrate back south, seeking warmer climates where they can overwinter.